phmatray/Ducky/docs/general/advanced-topics/immutable-state-management.md

 - **State Update**: The `with` expression creates a new `CounterState` with an updated value, leaving the original state untouched.

-## Why is Immutability Required by R3dux?
+## Why is Immutability Required by Ducky?

-Immutability is not just a best practice in R3dux; it is a fundamental requirement.
+Immutability is not just a best practice in Ducky; it is a fundamental requirement.
 Here’s why:

 ### 1. **Ensures Predictability**

-R3dux is designed around the principle that state should only change in predictable, controlled ways.
+Ducky is designed around the principle that state should only change in predictable, controlled ways.
 Immutability enforces this by ensuring that every state change is a deliberate act that results in a new state object.
 This predictability is crucial for building reliable, bug-free applications.

 ### 2. **Supports Advanced Debugging Techniques**